 Aloe vera is a succulent plant that has been used for thousands of years for its medicinal and therapeutic properties.
-Its soothing effects on the skin are one of the main reasons it is so popular.
-Most people know aloe vera for this general use.
-However, there are various potential health benefits of aloe vera.
-In this article, we will cover everything about Aloe Vera, from its nutritional profile and benefits to potential risks.
+Its soothing effects on the skin are one of the main reasons it’s so popular.
+While most people know aloe vera for this general use, aloe vera also offers many lesser-known potential health benefits.

 Table of Contents